 And for those serial fans who might remember, I tried to put together a proposal in the early 1980s to get the Allan Lane KING OF THE MOUNTIES and KING OF THE ROYAL MOUNTED cliffhangers onto videotape.
 That venture failed because we couldn't obtain enough financial support (though a more recent effort did succeed in bringing these lost serials out on DVD).

 I've been lucky enough to chat with and interview some nice people who were part of western and serial history.
 Among them were Buster Crabbe (very cooperative, helpful, a real gentleman), Ed Finney (director/producer of many of Tex Ritter's westerns), and Mascot boss/owner Nat Levine.
 I also fondly recall many visits and chats with a sweet lady named Alice Ball who was a friend of my parents and brother.
-Her father was Frank Ball, a grey-haired, older gentlemen with a great voice who did bit parts and supporting roles, primarily in Bob Steele westerns of the late 1930s which were produced by A. W. Hackel, initially at Hackel's Supreme Pictures and later distributed through Republic.
-Alice, who passed away a several years ago, had never seen her Dad in a western, so I made a bunch of videotapes for her and she was really pleased.
-As she chatted, I made notes and compiled a bio/history on her dad and family.
-Alas, I did this on a Commodore 64 computer which bit the dust a couple decades ago, and I guess I never printed a copy of his bio for my files.
+Her father was Frank Ball, a grey-haired, older gentlemen with a great voice who did bit parts and supporting roles, primarily in Bob Steele westerns of the late 1930s which were produced by A. W. Hackel, initially at Hackel's Supreme Pictures and later distributed by Republic.
+Alice had never seen her dad in a western, so I made a bunch of videotapes for her and she was thrilled.
+As we chatted, I made notes and compiled a bio/history on her dad and family.
+Alas - I did that on a Commodore 64 computer which bit the dust decades ago, and I guess I never printed a copy of his bio for my files.

-The article that I'm proudest of authoring was a two-parter titled "Galloping Dynamite, the Saga of Kermit Maynard" which I penned for Favorite Westerns magazine in the 1980s.
-Research included many telephone calls, US mail messages and visits with Edith Maynard, a very nice and gracious lady and the wife of stuntman/supporting actor Kermit (the brother of Ken Maynard).
-Among the close friends of Edith were stuntman Yak Canutt and his wife as well as stuntman Cliff Lyons.
+The magazine article that I'm proudest of authoring was a two-parter titled "Galloping Dynamite, the Saga of Kermit Maynard" which I penned for Favorite Westerns magazine in the 1980s.
+Research included many telephone calls, US mail messages, and visits with Edith Maynard, a very nice and gracious lady and the wife of stuntman/supporting actor Kermit (the brother of Ken Maynard).
+Among Edith's close friends were stuntman Cliff Lyons and Yakima Canutt and his wife Audrea.

-After retirement, I wound up doing a lot of PC work for friends, neighbors, relatives.
-Those efforts lead to more formal (paid) PC and networking consulting and website development for businesses and schools.
+After retirement, I wound up doing a lot of personal computer and networking work for friends, neighbors, and relatives.
+Those efforts lead to more formal (paid) PC and network consulting and website development for businesses, churches, and schools.

 Still loving ol' westerns and serials, I decided to put up a website about those films and the faces that appeared on the flickering screen.
-My rationale was simple --- while there are a lot of good and bad books on these old films, when I queried the Internet via Search Engines, there were only a few websites devoted to serials and the B-western.
-Having some time available in the Spring/Summer of 1998, I fulfilled that goal with a webpage on Chief Thunder Cloud.
-Soonafter, I put up pages on the various "Trigger Trios" (Mesquiteers, Range Busters, et al).
+My rationale was simple - while there were a lot of good and bad books on these old films, when I queried the Internet via Search Engines, there were only a few websites devoted to serials and the B-western.
+Having some time available in the Spring/Summer of 1998, I fulfilled that goal with a writeup on Chief Thunder Cloud.
+Then I put up pages on the various "Trigger Trios" (Mesquiteers, Range Busters, Rough Riders, etc).

 The Old Corral has expanded dramatically over the years.
 Still won't do advertising, there's no commercial sponsors, and no banner ads, pop-ups, or pop-unders.
 No one underwrites the website costs.
 And no donations required or requested.
-Annual costs for the new site and domain name amounts to a couple hundred dollars a year, and I foot the bill.
+Annual costs for the website and domain name amounts to several hundred dollars a year, and I foot the bill.
 That's my fair share toward "remembering the B-western".

-Wife Rosemary and I live in Indiana, and in November, 2012, we celebrated our 49th wedding anniversary.
-Daughter Laura is 28, graduated from Purdue University, and works at a museum in Chicago.
-Our oldest son Craig is a U.S. Army veteran, graduated from St. Joseph's College in Indiana, manages a local airport, and is married to a great gal named Paula - and they have two children, Ethan and Lilly.
-Son Mike graduated from Purdue, is the manager at a local steel supplier, and he and wife Claudia have two children, Isabella and Gabe (who we call "Mr. Mischievous").
-Mike and Claudia are prolific runners, and both completed the 2012 Chicago Marathon.
+My family lives in Indiana, about an hour from Chicago.
+Daughter Laura graduated from Purdue and works for an advertising agency in Chicago.
+Son Craig is an Army veteran, graduated from St. Joseph's College in Indiana, manages a local airport, and has two children, Ethan and Lilly.
+Son Mike graduated from Purdue, is the manager at a local steel supplier, and he and wife Claudia have two children, Isabella and Gabe.
+Mike and Claudia are prolific runners, and both have completed Chicago Marathons.

 Time really flies!